 Bagels are one of our favorite breakfast and snack items.
 But who has the time and money to go to a bagel shop each day?
 Luckily, you can get the taste of freshly made bagels at home.
 Check out this Blueberry Bagels Recipe, and see how easy it is to enjoy yummy bagels without ever leaving the house.

-To make these blueberry bagels, mix 1 ¼ cup warm water and 2 tbsp sugar in a small bowl.
+To make these blueberry bagels, mix 1 ¼ cup warm water and 2 tablespoons of sugar in a small bowl.

 Pour 1 packet of yeast into the bowl and allow the mixture to rest for 5 minutes until it gets foamy.